 I know, it can start to feel like we’re spinning in circles here.
 Customers want less interaction but also require a more personalized experience.
 It feels like this extreme balancing act that’s difficult to optimize but can also be tough to scale.
-And, this is where data science becomes a marketers’ best friend.
+And, this is where analytics for customer experience becomes a marketers’ best friend.

 Three Steps for Realistic Scaling

 Salesforce surveyed over 13,000 consumers and 4,000 businesses in their State of the Connected Customer report and found that 73% of respondents expect companies to understand their unique needs and expectations.

 So, here’s the challenge: To meet customers expectations, we need to improve individual customer touchpoints but this also has to be done at scale.
 The good news is that with a little bit of Revenue Science we can optimize marketing campaigns for better outcomes by taking a more incremental approach, according to Lotan Bolotnikoff.
 Here’s what that might look like: